Updated: 9 May 2018: 4th Edition

-So without further ado, here’s the list, in order of teaching preference:
+So without further ado, here’s the list, in approximate order of level of difficulty:

 No doubt you’ve heard of a number of these songs, and for good reason.
 Most of them are easy to play with only a few notes or chords and kids really seem to relate to them.

 Then make sure you get my free 12-page handy resource guide which you can download, print and keep on your piano.

 In it you’ll find: